 Things I Wish I Knew Before Starting My First Job

-Congrats Grads!
-You are officially done with school – now it’s time to get a job!
+Whether you’re a new grad or you’ve decided to look for a new position, congratulations on the new adventure you’re starting!
+Not only can this be a really exciting time for you, but it can also be a bit stressful.
 Full disclosure: this will be one of the toughest times in your life.
-Yes, there are tons of positions open all over the world, but you’re also in the same position as the 4 million other recent college graduates.
-Then, there is also the fact that you probably have little to no experience because your classes took priority.
+Yes, there are tons of positions open all over the world, but you’re also in the same position as four million other people!
 Don’t get discouraged though!
 The time will come where you start going on interviews and then, finally, you’ll start your first job!

 Starting your very first full-time job can be a little overwhelming.
 While it’s an exciting time because you finally get to start making your own money to save up for a new car, a house, a wedding, or just to start paying off your student loans, the unknowns can be a little stressful.
 Here are a couple of things I wish I knew before starting my first position: